The Cadastral Survey Rules 2021 (CSR 2021) specify the information that must be included and depicted in a cadastral survey dataset (CSD).

 An estate boundary will coincide with an existing primary parcel boundary.

-A title diagram must depict an estate boundary where it passes through the land under survey, clearly annotated with the estate record references (r 97(7)).
+A title diagram must depict an estate boundary where it passes through any new primary parcel, clearly annotated with the estate record references (r 97(7)).

 Where there is more than one record of title associated with the land under survey, the estate boundary will normally coincide with:

 - A disappearing boundary of a primary parcel being extinguished.
-It will appear to cut through the new parcels
+It will appear to cut through or be coincident with the new primary parcels.

 - A water boundary that has moved due to accretion.
 The estate boundary will appear to cut through a new 'dry' primary parcel.